relution-io/relution-tools/devhub/devenv-readme.md

 # Relution Managed Development Environment

-This repository was set up by Relution as a managed development environment.
-This enabled developers registered in Relution to use it via SSH and create apps which will be uploaded to Relution.
+This repository was set up by Relution (https://www.relution.io) as a managed development environment.
+It enables developers, which are member of a specific Relution account, to use it via SSH and create apps which will be uploaded to Relution.

-# Building and Uploading Apps
+# Building and uploading apps

-A `gitlab-ci.yml` file has been added containing a template CI setup to create and upload apps.
+A `gitlab-ci.yml` file has been added to this repository containing a template CI setup to create and upload apps.
 It needs some small adaptations to work with the app(s) to be built.

 ## iOS

-It is recommended to build unsigned apps in managed development environments as Relution can handle signing automatically without the need to distribute signing credentials.
+It is recommended to build unsigned apps in managed development environments as Relution can handle signing automatically without the need to handle the signing process and distribute signing credentials.

-### Build Unsigned iOS Apps
+### How to build unsigned iOS apps
 The following build script can be used to build unsigned apps.
-Some Xcode project properties have to be set or provided as environment variables to make it work with the repository.
+Some Xcode project properties have to be set or provided as environment variables (${VARIABLE}) to make it work with the repository.
 ```yml
   ...
   script: